Edison Electric Institute: Advocacy for changes to homeowner solar panel policies

 Between 2011 and 2017, rooftop solar panel installations had "explosive growth—as much as 900 percent by one estimate."
 But by 2017, the growth stopped.
 Saturation in certain markets, such as California, and financial problems at several of the top solar panel makers are the main factors that caused the decline in growth.
 But, according to the New York Times, "the decline has also coincided with a concerted and well-funded lobbying campaign by traditional utilities, which have been working in state capitals across the country to reverse incentives for homeowners to install solar panels."
 EEI has played a central role in a national U.S. campaign to reduce renewable energy incentives.
 However, the EEI has been successful in rolling back state-level incentives for rooftop solar energy.

+Net metering

-Utilities are opposed to state rules, known as net metering, that are connected to homeowner-produced solar energy.
+Net metering describes a system connected to homeowner-produced solar energy.
 Under net metering rules in many states, private solar customers can sell excess power they produce back to the grid at what is known as the "retail price", which is more than the utilities pay for the energy itself from energy producers.
 Utilities argue that this practice is unfair to homeowners who do not want or cannot afford their own solar panels.

+EEI’s position on traditional net energy metering (NEM) policies is as follows: Net metering typically allows customers with distributed generation (DER), such as rooftop solar, to receive credit at the full retail rate for excess electricity they export to the grid.
+EEI says that retail-rate net metering can create financial impacts for utilities and non-participating ratepayers by reducing utility revenue and shifting fixed grid costs to customers without distributed generation.
+In public remarks and policy filings, and has described net metering as a “regressive and poor public policy tool,” asserting that NEM policies may not align with cost-based compensation for utility services and could contribute to revenue erosion for electric companies.
+EEI supports reduced compensation for simple energy exports with expanded incentives for DER configurations and behaviors that support grid needs, such as solar-plus-storage, demand response, time-of-use pricing, and managed charging.
+Rather than opposing DER growth, EEI positions utilities as facilitators of DER integration through updated rate designs, distribution system planning, and aggregation programs that enhance resilience, and load flexibility.
+Successor tariffs to traditional net metering should balance customer adoption with fairness to non-participating customers, while encouraging DER deployments that contribute to system reliability, decarbonization goals, and efficient grid operation.

+Critics of EEI have characterized the association’s actions as part of broader utility efforts to roll back or limit the expansion of net metering incentives, including involvement in model legislation and public campaigns targeting rooftop solar policies.